 A vast majority of college students find themselves forced to take out student loans in order to get through school.
 As tuition rates are at an all-time high, you’re probably feeling the stress of trying to pay your way through college.
 It’s possible that, like many students, you’re considering taking out more than one loan to make the process easier.
-Of course, it’s possible to have simultaneous loans, but before you talk yourself into taking that step, you should be aware of some of the effects this might have on your future.
+Of course, it’s possible to have simultaneous loans, but before you apply for more student loans, you should be aware of some of the effects this might have on your future.

 Exhaust All Other Options Before Taking on a Loan

 As you know, there are three sources of financial aid for students: “free” money that comes from the institution itself in the form of scholarships or grants, public (federal) loans, and loans from private companies.
 Generally speaking, it’s a good idea to prioritize your financial aid and pursue aid in that order, with private loans last.
 There are multiple reasons for this, but the primary logic is that, in most cases, private loans have the highest interest rates.

 Consider All Student Loan Opportunities

 Of course, if you want to apply for more than one student loan at a time, you’ll need to consider more than one source, because many loans simply don’t offer enough by themselves.
 Let’s say, for instance, that you have a Perkins loan from the federal government.
 From this plan, you’ll get $5,500 a year to put towards tuition.
 According to data collected by the College Board, this would amount to a little over half your tuition at an in-state public school, generally the cheapest college option.
 While very helpful, you still may look to other places for additional aid.